 Businesses use blocks to make sure you have enough money to pay your bill.
 This reduces the amount of credit or cash available in your account.
 If you’re near your credit limit or you have a low balance in your bank account when a block is placed, your card could be declined if you want to use it for something else before the block is lifted.
 Take these steps to reduce the inconvenience:

 1. Ask about blocking.
 When you check into a hotel or rent a car, or if a restaurant or other business asks for your card ahead of time, ask

 - Are you putting a block on my card?

 - How long does the block last?

 2. Reduce the time your card is blocked.
-If you pay a “blocked” bill with the same card you used to make the reservation or book the service, it can help.
+If possible, pay a “blocked” bill with the same card you used to make the reservation or book the service.
 (Think hotels and rental cars, for example.)
 Paying your bill with that same card means your final charge will most likely replace the block in a day or two.
 But if you pay that bill with a different card — or with cash or a check — the block may last up to 15 days.
 That’s because the card issuer doesn’t know you paid another way.

 To know where you stand, take these steps:

 - When you pay your final bill or check out, ask when the prior block will be removed.